VILLAGE OF CROTON ON HUDSON, NEW YORK

 Mr. Aarons asked what approval, if any, is required for a lot line adjustment, to which Chairman Kehoe replied that, in the Village, no approval is required.
 Chairman Kehoe noted that in the Town of Cortlandt the Planning Board approves lot line adjustments.

 Chairman Kehoe questioned again why a house could not be built in the back corner bordering on Devon Avenue the way the lot exists now, to which Mr. Fallacaro said that they went to the Village Engineer about this matter of a lot line adjustment and he told them that adjusting the lot line would “clean up the zoning of the split lot.”
 The Village Engineer noted again to the Planning Board that the house could not be built the way the lot exists now.
 One could not have a commercial accessory use (in this case a commercial parking lot) on a residential lot with a house on it.
-Mr. Aarons said that, as he understands it, a person does not have to come before the board for a lot line adjustment; however, if the lot line adjustment affects the property within a prior (commercial) site plan, an amended site plan approval is
+Mr. Aarons said that, as he understands it, a person does not have to come before the board for a lot line adjustment; however, if the lot line adjustment affects the property within a prior (commercial) site plan, an amended site plan

 Mr. Kauderer said that he still does not see why an amended site plan approval is required.
 He noted that the land area that is being “taken away” from the commercial lot is undeveloped.
 Nothing is really changing.
 Mr. Kauderer questioned how this would fall underneath something that needs a site plan approval, to which the Village Engineer said that his interpretation of the Code was that this application should go before the board.
 The Village Engineer said that, in making his determination, he referred to Sec.
 230-153C Site plan approval that pertains to an applicant’s being subject to continued compliance with an approved site plan.
-The Village Engineer said that the Planning Board is the approving authority; any building permit for the development of the land could only be issued subject to compliance with the
+The Village Engineer said that the Planning Board is the approving authority; any building permit for the development of the land could only be issued subject to

-previously approved site plan.
+compliance with the previously approved site plan.

 Chairman Kehoe noted that the Village Engineer has stated tonight that he would not permit a residential dwelling on a lot with an accessory commercial use; if this is the case, an amended site plan approval would be required.
 Chairman Kehoe suggested that this matter regarding the amended site plan should be brought before the Village Attorney.
 If the final determination is that this constitutes an application for an amended site plan, then, a public hearing would be required.
 Chairman Kehoe said that he, personally, is not really keen on a house in the location being shown.
 “There is [would be] a lot of steep slopes impact up there.”
 Chairman Kehoe said that he realizes that the board has not had that discussion yet.
-Mr. Gemmola said that they have already done the calculations; a steep slopes permit would not
+Mr. Gemmola said that they have already done the calculations; a steep slopes

-be required.
+permit would not be required.
 Chairman Kehoe said that he would want to be clear that the Planning Board’s action on the current application is based on the proper analyses/data.
 He would want to be convinced now that one could put a house there.

 The Village Engineer explained again his logic for determining that this application requires an amended site plan approval.
 He read aloud Sec.
 230-153C of the Village Code as follows: